challengehub/public-data/challenges/dc19d15b-ff67-43ce-afaa-449ed2becd52.challenge.md

 For windows users you typically need to do the following on the command line:
 */path/to/python.exe -m pip install plotly* etc. To open the command line, press *windows-r* then type *cmd* and press *enter*.

+If you're using Anaconda on Windows you may need to do the following to install _sounddevice_:

+1. Click the windows _start_, then search for or select **Anaconda Prompt** to open it.
+1. Type **conda install -c conda-forge python-sounddevice** and press _enter_.
+1. You may do the same for plotly: **conda install -c conda-forge plotly**

 ## Resources